irawinder/DrivingFutures/README.md

-# FutureParking
+# Future of Parking
 The Future of Parking is an application that simulates and visualizes parking utilization for passenger vehicles in hypothetical scenarios into the future.

 ![Future of Parking Simulation by Ira Winder](screenshots/Screen%20Shot%202018-03-04%20at%2011.27.07%20PM.png?raw=true "Future of Parking Simulation by Ira Winder")

-SHARED AUTONOMOUS FUTURE
+HOW TO USE

-The Future of Parking is an application that simulates and visualizes parking utilization for passenger vehicles in hypothetical scenarios.
+Clone the Repo and open it with [Processing3](http://processing.org)

-TAB MAP:
+MAIN TAB MAP:

       "A_" denotes high layer of organization on par with FutureParking.pde FutureParking.pde - highest level layer containing most interdependencies and complexity